unlock-protocol/unlock/locksmith/README.md

 Locksmith is a backend service that prvovides some services in the context of Unlock.
 None of these services are required to use the core-protocol.
 Among these services, locksmith provides the following:

-* NFT metadata hosting
+- NFT metadata hosting
-* membership metadata hosting
+- membership metadata hosting
-* Unlock accounts
+- Unlock accounts

 ## Getting Started

-### Running in Development

-Locksmith utilizes SQLite to make it easy to get up and running.
-Upon startup the local database will be created and unprocessed migrations will be run.

-You can start Locksmith in development with the following command: `yarn dev`.

-### Running in Production

-Locksmith's suggested production datastore is [Postgres](https://www.postgresql.org/), and will require access to a running instance.

-You can configure your connection details in a few ways.
-Here are the suggested methods:
+### Configure Database

+Locksmith uses postgres under the hood.

+You can spin up a local instance of postgres using docker by running `docker run --name locksmith-postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_USER=postgres -d postgres` or go with a traditional install or hosting provider.

 1. Configure environment variables (Locksmith will recognize these placed in an `.env.dev.local` file at the root of the monorepo)